 St. Joseph's Children's Hospital's is a 64 bed, Level II and Level III licensed Neonatal Intensive Care Unit.
-The unit provides services for an average of 700 infants a year.
-The patient population includes premature infants from 23 weeks gestation to full-term neonates with critical issues.
+The patient population includes premature infants from 23 weeks gestation to full-term neonates.

 - Daily patient profile review for identification and resolution of patient pharmacotherapy issues